Calisthenics and weight lifting are both forms of strength training, but which one of the two is the better choice?

 What Is The Difference Between Calisthenics And Weights?

-There are a few differences between calisthenics vs weight training, however, the main difference between the two is that calisthenics focusses on bodyweight movements, with a focus on building your relative strength.
+There are a few differences between calisthenics vs weight training, however, the main difference between the two is that calisthenics focuses on bodyweight movements, with a focus on building your relative strength.
 In other words, your strength in relation to your total body weight.

 Weight training, on the other hand, uses external resistance to workout, i.e. free weights or machines.